 (n = SoT)

-To quote Arlington69, you would expect players with higher stats to find it easier to score goals than lower rated players.
-His statistic doesn’t prove the opposite, and it would in truth have come as a surprise if it did.
+As noted by Arlington69, you would expect players with higher stats to find it easier to score goals than lower rated players under normal circumstances.
+And for all we know, they do.